Does smoking cause throat cancer

 Does smoking cause throat cancer? | 4 min read

-The short answer is “yes, it does,” but it seems there’s a public perception that smoking only affects the lungs and not the upper respiratory tract.
+The answer is “Yes, it does.”
+Still, it seems there is a common misconception that smoking only affects the lungs and not the upper respiratory tract.

-Your throat is a muscular tube that begins behind your nose and ends in your neck.
-Your voice box sits just below your throat and is also susceptible to throat cancer.
-The voice box is made of cartilage and contains the vocal cords that vibrate to make a sound when you talk.
-Throat cancer can also affect the piece of cartilage (epiglottis) that acts as a lid for your windpipe.
-Tonsil cancer, another form of throat cancer, affects the tonsils, which are located on the back of the throat.
+Your throat is a muscular tube that starts behind your nose and extends to your neck.
+Just below it is your voice box, which can also be affected by throat cancer.
+The voice box is made of cartilage and houses the vocal cords, which vibrate to create sound when you speak.
+Throat cancer can also impact the epiglottis, a piece of cartilage that acts as a lid for your windpipe.
+Additionally, tonsil cancer, a type of throat cancer, affects the tonsils located at the back of your throat.

 • A cough